 You get the idea.
-Find ways to deliberately choose waiting, ways that make hurry impossible.
+Find ways to deliberately choose to wait, ways that make hurry impossible.
 Don’t worry that if you don’t rush, you aren’t being very productive.
-Researchers have found that there is no correlation between, multi-tasking, Type-A behavior and productivity.
+Researchers have found that there is no correlation between, multi-tasking, Type-A behavior, and productivity.

 Another thing we could do is to practice sacred reading.
 We have more access to the teachings of Jesus in our generation than any in history and yet survey after survey indicates that we are the most Biblically illiterate generation in history.

 When I was growing up the number of versions of the Bible was roughly equal to the number of T.Vs channels available.
 We had the King James Version and we had the Red Letter Version of the King James Version.

 Today we have versions too numerous to count.
 You can read it on your phone, tablet, iPad, listen to it, and even have it emailed to you every day.
 There is an app for it on your phone.
 And yet we don’t feed on His Word.